codeclimate/codeclimate-rubocop/config/contents/layout/indentation_consistency.md

 This cop checks for inconsistent indentation.

-The difference between `rails` and `normal` is that the `rails` style prescribes that in classes and modules the `protected` and `private` modifier keywords shall be indented the same as public methods and that protected and private members shall be indented one step more than the modifiers.
+The difference between `indented_internal_methods` and `normal` is that the `indented_internal_methods` style prescribes that in classes and modules the `protected` and `private` modifier keywords shall be indented the same as public methods and that protected and private members shall be indented one step more than the modifiers.
 Other than that, both styles mean that entities on the same logical depth shall have the same indentation.

 ### Example: EnforcedStyle: normal (default)
     # bad